saguileran/MD-SCPI/Reports/README.md

 torsion_step            1.25  # for the quadripole molecules systems, it is also called rotation bounds
 ```

 This MC simulation gave an aceptance rate of 0.175 which is not good.
+A better aceptance rate is reached with ```cushion=0.3/0.25```, the result is 0.362/0.5.
+To execute several MC simulations a basch script is made, it create and submit several jobs varying the random seed and the temperature

-**A good exercise is to set up and run the same process (AC, leap, MD and LiGaMD) for other ligand as Progesterone (PRO)**
+**A good exercise is to set up and run the same process (AC, leap, MD and LiGaMD) for other ligand as Progesterone (STR)**

 Making-it-rain has a little issue related to Collab-conda python version, to fix it use fallba in command palette, [making-it-rain/issues/57](https://github.com/pablo-arantes/making-it-rain/issues/57) to execute the notebook with the previous version of collab environment

+To create a MD simulation of STR the following steps have to be done:

+1. Crate PDB without and with Hydrogen atoms using Chimera.
+2. Use antechamber (AC) to generate gctr and gesp files, line commands are in the [amber manual](http://ambermd.org/doc12/Amber22.pdf) at page 310.
+3. Run Gaussian 09 ```/share/apps/g09/g09``` to compute quantum calculations.
+Links of documentation [Gaussian09 calculations](https://ambermd.org/tutorials/advanced/tutorial20/mcpbpy.php) and [Gaussian09 Keywords](http://wild.life.nctu.edu.tw/~jsyu/compchem/g09/g09ur/l_keywords09.htm)
+4. Use AC to assign atom charges and atom types, it generates a mol2 file.
+The **-eq** flag is to predicts charge equilibration using both atom paths and some geometrical information (E/Z configuration).
+5. Align and renumbering mol2 files, move to inside the protein
+6. Create tleaprc file to run teLeap programs, it is done by executing the tleap command.
+In this step the protein and ligand files are required to be aligned and a charge equilibration process is required (add Na and Cl)
+7. Create the input files for the MD simulation: heat, densit, min, equil, and prod process
+8. Create, execute, and tune the LiGaMD files

+- **gctr**: Gaussian Cartesian (Generalization-Based Compact Trajectory Representation)
+- **gesp**: Gaussian ESP

 ### Week 4

+Create and execute MD steps for MR-STR system

 ### Week 5